On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Introduction

-When Markov chain evolution is used for Monte Carlo simulation, it is not advisable to sample the system for the quantities of interest after each trial move.
-This requires too much memory while the correlation in the data is high; instead, the system is sampled at intervals (sampling interval).
-The larger the sampling interval is, the smaller the correlation degree will be.
+In the literature several improvements to the traditional sampling have been proposed.
+In~\cite{Panagiotopoulos1987}, a Gibbs-$NVT$ MCMC method, where the total particle number, total volume, and temperature are fixed, was proposed to alleviate these algorithmic restrictions.
+This Gibbs-$NVT$ scheme combines $NVT$, $NPT$ and $\mu VT$ ensembles for simulating coexisting phases.
+This combination skillfully avoids the interface predominance by introducing two subsystems modeled as separate boxes.
+This model allows particles to swap from one phase (box) to the other, while neglecting the potential energy between particles from different phases.
+Additionally, volume exchanges are allowed between the two boxes while the total volume is conserved.
+The acceptance ratio of particle swap is very small, as was the case for the grand-canonical ensemble simulation.
+This limitation can be particularly severe when the density of the dense phase is relatively very high and becomes important when modeling deposition and separation of dense liquids and solids.
+This drawback is avoided in the Gibbs-Duhem integration method~\cite{Kofke1993a,Kofke1993b,Agrawal1995}.
+Nevertheless, this integration scheme needs the initial point on the coexistence curve, and thus relies on the use of another method that can provide this initial point.
+If one of the coexisting phases is a crystal, the method proposed in~\cite{Tilwani1999} improves the acceptance probability of exchanging particles. \\ The MCMC method based on Gibbs ensemble has successfully been applied to problems related to water systems~\cite{Errington1998}, as well as oil production and processing~\cite{Smit1995,Martin1998,Nath1998,Errington1999,Potoff1999,Ungerer2006,Hajipour2011}.
+In these applications, the solubility of hydrogen sulfide and other corrosive components in the gas-hydrocarbon mixtures is important data.
+Nevertheless, this solubility is poorly understood due to the lack of experimental results.
+In Gibbs-$NVT$ ensemble simulations of two coexisting phases, there are three kinds of trial moves: particle displacement, volume exchange, and particle swap.
+In order to reduce the variance of the simulation results by decreasing the correlation degree of configurations, we adjust the step size for the first two trial moves.
+A discussion of the relationship between the variance and the step size of particle displacement is given in~\cite{Frenkel2002} but it is usually difficult to obtain a general rule for such a relationship.
+Recently~\cite{Li2011}, the liquid-vapor coexistence of methane was simulated by the Gibbs-$NVT$ MCMC method.
+Then, the variation of mole fraction with pressure in a two-component system at a phase coexistence state was studied with the Gibbs-$NPT$ MCMC method proposed in~\cite{Panagiotopoulos1988}, where the total particle number, pressure, and temperature are fixed. \\ When Markov chain evolution is used for Monte Carlo simulations, it is not advisable to sample the system for the quantities of interest after each cycle, namely each trial move.
+Saving a large number of samples to reduce the stochastic noise contained in the samples requires a large amount of memory if the correlation is high; instead, the system is sampled at intervals (sampling interval).
+The larger the sampling interval is, the smaller the correlation degree of the collected samples will be.
 The same applies to the variance with fixed sample size (i.e., the total number of sampled cycles).
-The computational cost (i.e., simulation time) is almost proportional to the product of the number of samples collected and the sampling interval.
-Thus, increasing the sampling interval implies to either increase the simulation time when keeping the number of samples constant or to increase the variance of the results, when keeping the simulation time constant.
-Nevertheless, our simulation results show that we can achieve a good trade-off between total simulation time and memory usage.
-In this paper, we describe the Gibbs-$NVT$ MC method and employ it to model the coexisting phases of a Lennard-Jones (LJ) fluid.
-To make the problem tractable for theoretical analysis, we analyze the influence of the sampling interval and sample size on the variance of the simulation results for an idealized fluid, rather than the LJ fluid system.
-Finally, a general theoretical analysis is proposed to justify and prove some of the empirical observations and rules proposed.
+The computational time is almost proportional to the product of the number of samples collected and the sampling interval.
+Thus, increasing the sampling interval either increases the CPU time when keeping the number of samples constant, or increases the variance of the results when keeping the CPU time constant.
+Nevertheless, our simulation results show that a good trade-off between the CPU time and memory usage can be achieved.
+In this paper, we describe the Gibbs-$NVT$ MCMC method and employ it to model the coexisting phases of a Lennard-Jones (L-J) fluid.
+To make the problem tractable for the following theoretical analysis, we analyze the influence of the sampling interval and sample size on the variance of the simulation results on an idealized fluid, rather than the L-J fluid system.
+Finally, a general theoretical analysis is proposed to justify and prove some of the empirical observations and rules proposed. \goodbreak